MAGICGrants/getmonero.dev/README.md

 git config user.email '${YOUR-EMAIL}'
 ```

-If you don't want to specify your email address, simply enter a dummy one, like `user@host.localdomain'.
+If you don't want to specify your email address, simply enter a dummy one, like `user@host.localdomain`.
 Note: in order to further protect your email privacy while using github, checkout your github account settings.

 Create a new branch and checkout to that branch.
 Make sure the `<branch-name>` reflects your local changes to the documentation: